Alfaxad/PenTango-NMA21/README.md

 ## Hypotheses:

-After examing the guven data, we formulated hypothesis with a primary question which was **How do other features/attributes of these 92 images correlate with their RDMs in different brain regions(IT(Inferotemporal), V1)? **
+After examing the given data, we formulated hypothesis with a primary question which was **How do other features/attributes of these 92 images correlate with their RDMs in different brain regions(IT(Inferotemporal), V1)? **

 We  were also  interested in three other aspects of the images as, shown below: